A panoramic view of exponential attractors: Acknowledgements

 \section{Acknowledgements}

-The authors thank Jan Cholewa for inspiring discussions on the notion of quasi-stability.
+The authors thank the referee for the valuable comments and Jan Cholewa for inspiring discussions on the notion of quasi-stability.
 The first author would like to kindly thank colleagues at the Radboud University in Nijmegen for their hospitality during his visit at this institution.
 The second author is grateful for the great hospitality of colleagues at the University of Silesia during her stay in Katowice.